JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 length(m)
 ```

-To access elements of a matrix, we can use the same syntax as for vectors
+The same syntax as for vectors can also be used to access matrix elements

 ```@repl matrices
 m[1] # the first element, equivalent to m[begin]